Signal integrity or SI is a measure of the quality

 Signal

-integrity engineering is the task of analyzing and
+integrity engineering is the task of analyzing and mitigating

-mitigating these impairments.
-Signal integrity engineering
+these impairments.
+Signal integrity engineering is an

-packaging, from internal connections of an integrated
+from internal connections of an integrated circuit (IC),

-circuit board (PCB), the backplane, and inter-system
+the backplane, and inter-system connections.
+While there

-at these various levels, there are also practical
+are some common themes at these various levels, there

-considerations, in particular the interconnect flight
+are also practical considerations, in particular the interconnect

-time versus the bit period, that cause substantial
+flight time versus the bit period, that cause substantial

-differences in the approach to signal integrity for
+differences in the approach to signal integrity for on-chip

-on-chip connections versus chip-to-chip connections.
+connections versus chip-to-chip connections.
+Some of the

-are ringing, crosstalk, ground bounce, and power supply
+crosstalk, ground bounce, and power supply noise.

 Signal